apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 * SHOW LATEST?
 TIMESERIES prefixPath? showWhereClause? limitClause?

-  There are four optional clauses added in SHOW TIMESERIES, return information of time series
+  There are four optional clauses added in SHOW TIMESERIES, return information of time series The query results are all information for these timeseries.

 Timeseries information includes: timeseries path, alias of measurement, storage group it belongs to, data type, encoding type, compression type, tags and attributes.